Marie Picasso

 Marie Picasso (born Lilly Marie Pettersson on 24 April 1979) is a Swedish singer, host and model who first rose to fame as a housemate on the popular reality television show Big Brother, before going on to win the fourth series of the Swedish singing competition Idol.

 Biography

 Big Brother

-In 2002, Picasso appeared as a housemate on the hugely popular reality television show Big Brother.
+In 2002, Picasso appeared as a housemate on the reality television show Big Brother.
 During the show, she caused widespread controversy when she had sex on-camera with another housemate, Benjamin Sorani, who had become her boyfriend.
-After leaving the house, she went on to host several game shows on TV4, and also released a single titled Tell The World in Germany, which was used to promote a local soap opera.
+After leaving the house, she went on to host several game shows on TV4, and also released a single titled "Tell The World" in Germany, which was used to promote a local soap opera.

 Idol 2007

 In the summer of 2007, Picasso auditioned for the fourth series of the popular Swedish singing competition Idol in Stockholm, singing "Beautiful" by Christina Aguilera.
 The three judges were impressed by her emotion-filled voice and she passed through to the next stage of the contest with a unanimous "yes" vote.
 Several weeks later, Picasso made it into the top 11 contestants, and her powerful voice continued to wow the judges and the public.
 Despite landing in the bottom 3 twice, Picasso made it through to the finale at the Globen Arena, and on 7 December, she was crowned as the fourth Swedish Idol, defeating runner-up Amanda Jenssen by a margin of only 2%.
 TV4 received some criticism for including Picasso in the series as she had worked for TV4 as a presenter and also had a professional singing career before entering Idol.